bruhnn/BD2ModManager/README.md

 - Simple drag-and-drop mod installation
 - Enable or disable mods with one click
 - Check which characters have a specific mod type installed
-- Check if a mod conflicts with others (you need to refresh the mod list after enabling/disabling a mod to see conflicts)
+- Check if a mod conflicts with others
+  _(you need to refresh the mod list after enabling/disabling a mod to see conflicts)_
+- **Edit `.modfile` JSON** directly in the manager

 ---